Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Covariant phase space formalism: Geometric structure and mathematical tools

 \section{Covariant phase space formalism: Geometric structure and mathematical tools}

 In the covariant phase space formalism (CPSF), we deal with two distinct manifolds: spacetime \(\mathcal{M}\) and field space \(\Gamma\).
 In this section, we introduce the geometric structures associated with the field space, drawing a parallel with those of the spacetime manifold.
-Throughout, we assume that the spacetime dimension is \(d\).
+Throughout, we assume that the spacetime dimension is \(d\). {Before proceeding, we emphasize that the geometric structures on the field space—such as the variational bicomplex and jet bundle calculus—have been extensively developed and discussed in the literature \cite{vinogradov1977algebro, vinogradov1978spectral,vinogradov1984cspectral1, vinogradov1984cspectral2, Anderson:1992kla, Anderson:1996sc, Khudaverdian:2001qe, Barnich:2000zw, Barnich:2001jy, Donnelly:2016auv} (see also \cite{Compere:2018aar, Ciambelli:2022vot, Ciambelli:2023bmn, Speziale:2025lkm} for comprehensive reviews).
+We present this overview primarily to unify these concepts under our specific conventions and to establish the precise notation required for our subsequent analysis.}